SKCH-GE/SKCH-GE/README.md

 - 👀 I’m interested in Embedded System, Software Engineering, high & low level programming and a bit of CY-SEC.
 - 🌱 I’m currently studying electrical engineering.
 - 💞️ I’m looking to collaborate on IoT, WebAPP, PCB Design, Python and C/C++ projects
-- 📫 How to reach me, you can send me an e-mail on: saklychiheb45@gmail.com
+- 📫 How to reach me, via e-mail on: saklychiheb45@gmail.com
 - ⚡ Fun fact: they do say "matstery of everything is a mastery of none", but that's not always true.

 <!---